vapor/docs/docs/advanced/queues.md

 ## Testing

-To avoid syncronization problems and get a deterministic testing, the Queues package provides an XCTQueue library and an AsyncTestQueuesDriver driver dedicated to testing. that you can use as follows:
+To avoid synchronization problems and ensure deterministic testing, the Queues package provides an `XCTQueue` library and an `AsyncTestQueuesDriver` driver dedicated to testing which you can use as follows:

 ```swift
 final class UserCreationServiceTests: XCTestCase {